If you are claiming certain benefits or tax credits, you could be eligible for a payment to help you with the cost of living.

 These payments are not taxable and won’t affect the benefits or tax credits you already get.

-Did you receive your first Cost of Living Payment?’
+Did you receive your Cost of Living Payment?

 If entitled, you should have received your first payment by the end of July.
-Claimants who have not received their Cost of Living payment should go to Cost of Living Payment – GOV.UK and scroll to the link ‘report a missing Cost of Living payment’.
+If you’re a claimant who has not received your Cost of Living payment, you can visit the ‘Report a missing Cost of Living payment’ section on the GOV.UK website, enter your personal details and your missing payment will be investigated.